Infineon/Code-Examples-for-ModusToolbox-Software/README.md

 # Code-Examples-for-ModusToolbox

 There are hundreds of code examples available for ModusToolbox - so many we can't put them all in one repository.
-Learn more about each repo in the ReadMe file for that repo.
+Go to the individual repo to get the code, or learn more about each repo.

 ## Code Examples for ModusToolbox Software